tencent-ailab/Interformer/README.md

 mkdir -p examples/raw/pocket && reduce examples/raw/2qbr.pdb > examples/raw/pocket/2qbr_reduce.pdb  # prepare whole protein
 python tools/extract_pocket_by_ligand.py examples/raw/pocket/ examples/ligand/ 1 && mv examples/raw/pocket/output/2qbr_pocket.pdb examples/pocket  # extract pocket
 ```

-1. Data should be saved as the following file structure.
-(We have provided the prepared data for demo, you may skip the above section)
+1. Data should be saved as the following file structure and all of the files are required.
+(We have provided a prepared example data for demo in ``examples/``)

+Firstly the program wil locate files in `ligand/`, `pocket/` and `uff/` folders using the PDB ID retrieved from `Target` column in `demo_dock.csv`.

+Secondarly, the reference ligand is located by using `pose_rank` column (default=0, represent the nth moelcule in sdf file), if you want to use the name of the SDF file to locate the reference ligand, please use parameter `--use_mid`.

+Thirdly, the program will intercept a new binding pocket based on `$PDB_pocket.pdb` (ensure that the reference ligand is removed; this file can be the entire protein PDB file) using the `$PDB_ligand.sdf` with 7A distance.
+Any cofactor such as Mg, Zn, or other cofactor ligand will be included as part of the binding pocket.
+Notably, the reference ligand should be as same as the UFF ligand, but if you want to docking a variety of different molecules using a distinct reference ligand, you can use parameter `--uff_as_ligand`.

+Finally, if everything are correct, the program will perform the prediction without any errors.
+For more details, please refer to [bindingdata.py](https://github.com/tencent-ailab/Interformer/blob/master/interformer/data/dataset/bindingdata.py).
 ```
 examples/
-├── demo_dock.csv  # the query csv for interformer prediction
+├── demo_dock.csv  # the query csv for interformer prediction [Target=PDB, Molecule ID=name in SDF file, pose_rank=the nth molecule in sdf file]
-├── ligand  # [reference ligand] foler contains the reference ligand conformation from PDB ├── pocket # [binding pocket site] foler contains the target protein PDB structure [can be the whole protein pdb, program will automatically cut out pocket (please remove reference ligand first)]
-├── uff # [initial ligand conformation] foler contains a single ligand conformation minimized by field foce
+├── ligand/$PDB_ligand.sdf  # [reference ligand] foler contains the reference ligand conformation from PDB ├── pocket/$PDB_pocket.pdb # [binding pocket site] foler contains the target protein PDB structure ├── uff/$PDB_uff.sdf # [initial ligand conformation] foler contains a single ligand conformation minimized by field foce
 ```
 <a id="docking"></a>
 2. Predicting energy functions file.
 Download checkpoints from [zenodo](https://zenodo.org/doi/10.5281/zenodo.10828798).